ethanswe/ethanswe/README.md

 ## Want to chat?

-Feel free to email me at ethanaschnitzer@gmail.com!
+Feel free to email me at ethanaschnitzer@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/ethan-schnitzer-894889b8/
 <!--
 **ethanswe/ethanswe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.